-Full Release Article.
-For details see Reprints and Permissions at jrheum.org.
-Accepted for publication June 11, 2020. ranging from 42 to 300 cases per 100,000 persons across studies1.
-SLE symptoms vary in manifestation and severity and include skin rash, fatigue, fever, hair loss, neuropsychological dysfunction, and joint pain^{2,3}.
-Multiorgan involvement and long-term corticosteroid use result in progressive organ damage, a key feature of SLE, and may increase disease burden^{2,3}.
+Systemic lupus erythematosus (SLE) is a chronic, multiorgan autoimmune disease with prevalence in the United States ranging from 42 to 300 cases per 100,000 persons across studies(1).
+SLE symptoms vary in manifestation and severity and include skin rash, fatigue, fever, hair loss, neuropsychological dysfunction, and joint pain(2,3).
+Multiorgan involvement and long-term corticosteroid use result in progressive organ damage, a key feature of SLE, and may increase disease burden(2,3).

-SLE disease progression is associated with organ damage that affects several systems, including musculoskeletal, neuropsychiatric, renal, cardiovascular, and integumentary^{1,2,3,4}.
-As a consequence, disease progression leads to more hospitalizations and increased healthcare costs^{5,6}.
+SLE disease progression is associated with organ damage that affects several systems, including musculoskeletal, neuropsychiatric, renal, cardiovascular, and integumentary(1-4).
+As a consequence, disease progression leads to more hospitalizations and increased health care costs(5,6).
 Long-term treatments for SLE, including corticosteroids and immunosuppressive therapies, are also associated with increased risk of adverse events, such as infections and cardiovascular events.
 Additionally, corticosteroids may increase the risk of osteoporosis and cataracts.
-These adverse outcomes further affect healthcare utilization and costs for patients with SLE7.
+These adverse outcomes further impact health care utilization and costs for patients with SLE(7).

-Previous studies evaluating healthcare utilization and costs for patients with SLE were primarily performed using claims data prior to 2010^{68,9,10}.
-In these studies, patients with SLE were identified as having greater healthcare utilization and higher costs than control patients who were matched on demographics and clinical characteristics^{68,9,10}.
+Previous studies evaluating health care utilization and costs for patients with SLE were primarily performed using claims data prior to 2010(6,8-10).
+In these studies, patients with SLE were identified as having greater health care utilization and higher costs than control patients who were matched on demographics and clinical characteristics(6,8-10).

-We provide an updated profile of healthcare utilization and costs among patients with SLE in the US.
-Focusing on a time period after the introduction of biologics for SLE, such as belimumab and rituximab (RTX; used off-label), we performed a retrospective analysis of administrative claims integrated with electronic health record (EHR) data.
-We assessed healthcare utilization from 2011 to 2015 and evaluated healthcare costs from 2012 to 2015.
-To gain a deeper understanding of the burden of SLE, we also examined how SLE disease severity may contribute to healthcare costs.
+We provide an updated profile of health care utilization and costs among patients with SLE in the United States.
+Focusing on a time period after the introduction of biologics for SLE, such as belimumab and rituximab (used off-label), we performed a retrospective analysis of administrative claims integrated with electronic health record (EHR) data.
+We assessed health care utilization from 2011 to 2015 and evaluated health care costs from 2012 to 2015.
+To gain a deeper understanding of the burden of SLE, we also examined how SLE disease severity may contribute to health care costs.